 - Sputum culture looks for lung infections by studying the mucus coughed up.

-- Magnetic Resonance Imaging or MRI is a painless, non-invasive test where the images of the organs like the spine and brain are studied for inflammation.
+- Magnetic Resonance Imaging (MRI) is a painless, non-invasive test where the images of the organs like the spine and brain are studied for inflammation.

-- CT Scan also a painless, non-invasive test uses computerized-tomography images and can study the internal organs in slices or sections for inflammation and infections.
+- CT scan is also a painless, non-invasive test that uses computerized-tomography images and can study the internal organs in slices or sections for inflammation and infections.

-- Lumbar puncture studies the fluid is withdrawn from the spine, through a syringe inserted between the spinal disks and into the spinal canal, for infections in the spine and the brain.
+- In lumbar puncture studies, the fluid is withdrawn from the spine through a syringe inserted between the spinal discs and into the spinal canal, for infections in the spine and the brain.
 This test can be very painful.

 - Biopsy of the brain uses a brain tissue sample.
 Being an invasive and painful test it is rarely conducted and resorted to only when needed.